 When an anonymous male reader of the blog challenges her on her ideas about the male species, Emma realises she must confront her past and find her true self before she can move forward...and love can blossom again in her future.

-Genre: Sweet romance, contemporary, multicultural, chick-lit, romantic comedy
+Genre: Sweet romance, contemporary, multicultural, new adult, chick-lit, romantic comedy

 Heat level: 1

 Damn him.
 Damn him.
 Damn him.
 Like a bad apple, he just had to pop up in her new home.
 She’d left Durban to escape him, and here he was, back again, tormenting her as ever.
 Awful enough that memories of him were with her all the time, without him turning up in the flesh.
 And what flesh it was….

 “You had a good time in Italy?” she inquired.

 “Great.
 Well, I have things to do.
 Bye.”

 Emma, who had starting walking toward the door, stopped in her tracks and turned around.
 “I’ve moved on, Phil.”

 “You mean you’ve moved away.
 You haven’t moved on.”